 So you’ve let the adhesive cure, expertly applied your grout, removed the spacers, and now everything looks great, right?
 Wrong.
 There’s a good chance that the surfaces of your lovely tiles are covered in grout.
 That’s where a heavy duty sponge comes in handy as you will be able to clean up as you go along.
 Make sure you buy a proper, dense-celled, dual-purpose sponge though as those little scourers you have under the sink or the floppy old thing your wash the car with will be no use at removing lingering grout.

 So there you have it – them’s the basic tools you need to do an adequate tiling job on either walls or floors.
-Of course, there’s other ‘nice to have’s’ such as Knee Pads, Silicone Guns, Mosaic Bakers and, for those tackling large format tiles, Levelling Clip Systems, but the tools listed above should see you right.
+Of course, there’s other ‘nice to have’s’ such as Knee Pads, Silicone Guns, Mosaic Backers and, for those tackling large format tiles, Levelling Clip Systems, but the tools listed above should see you right.
 If you need any further help with your tiling project then check out our How-To videos or give our friendly customer services team a call on 01782 223822.